VLM Airlines has yesterday, Friday 31 August 2018, entered into liquidation.

-Flights will be operated with a 50 seat Fokker 50 turboprop aircraft and are on sale at FlyVLM.com.
+Flights will be operated with a 50 seat Fokker 50 turboprop aircraft.

 CityJet has once again reduced further its presence at London City Airport.
 The airline has suspended its routes from the airport to Antwerp and Florence from Friday 27 October 2017.